etlegacy/etlegacy-docs/etltv.rst

 * Added `tvgamecommands` help info (/commands, excludes commands that are not available for currently running mod)
 * Added possibility to intercept master server commands in lua (et_ClientCommand clientnum == -2), with this addition not natively supported mods could add support for their game commands fully in lua: client requests stats->lua sends requests to master server->intercept response->save/send over to client, or even auto updates without interaction with clients)

+* Added possibility to watch tv_84 demos on client (listen server)
+  * Added tv demo console command (client only) to play demo
+  * Added tv ff console command (client only) to fast-forward demo by
+    NOTE: still cannot connect listen server as tv server although a lot of the tv server code is now compiled into client (too lazy to add DEDICATED guards and splitting a lot of the places with them is not something I like).
+This is also very unlikely to ever change because by design the connected tv server should be a spectator and preferably never move too.
+  * Connecting tv server to a listen server is not recommended (looks buggy), other clients should be fine
+  * Fixed tv server(s) and their client(s) not properly disconnecting when master server shuts down (imported ettv bug)
+  * Fixed improper server shutdown on demo end if there are no more demos to play next (imported ettv bug)